-A thing, person or a quality which is useful or beneficial is termed as an asset, giving this definition a financial turn they are things tangible or intangible that hold an economic value and are held by businesses to extract future benefits.
-The value of assets is adjudged by the amount it can fetch in monetary terms & that is further used in the appropriate column of a company’s balance sheet.
+A thing, person, or a quality which is useful or beneficial is termed as an asset.
+In the financial world, assets are things tangible or intangible that hold an economic value and are held by businesses to extract future benefits.
+Their value is adjudged by the amount they can fetch in monetary terms & that number is further used in the appropriate column of a company’s balance sheet.

 Examples of assets – Cash, machinery, stock, building, vehicles, receivables, copyrights, patent, logos, patents.
 They can be classified as Current, Fixed, Tangible, Intangible etc.

 A firm bought a new printer for official purpose priced at 1,00,000.
-The printer in this case is an asset to the business and the amount to be booked in balance sheet will be 1,00,000.
-This is a tangible asset which is subject to depreciation unlike an intangible asset which is amortized.
+The printer, in this case, is an asset to the business and the amount to be booked in the balance sheet will be 1,00,000.
+This is a tangible asset which is subject to depreciation, unlike an intangible asset which is amortized.